arthurlacoste/pong-x/README.md

-# pong-x
+# Pong-x

 An old project from 2009 !
-My first game...
+My first game !